This is a game engine, written in Python, that can be used to make 2D games (currently only text-based, and only supporting Linux and web browsers).

 Credits:

-The default font here is constructed from the 6x13 variant of the public-domain -misc-fixed-* fonts, described here.
-Like the engine, it's public domain, but I figure attribution is appropriate.
+The default font here is constructed starting from the 6x13 variant of the public-domain -misc-fixed-* fonts, which are described here.
+Like the engine, they are in the public domain, but I figure attribution is appropriate.

 Download